octopus-investments/code-conventions/css.md

 #### 6.Media queries & Breakpoints
 - Nested inside elements
 - Use specified mixins for breakpoint sizes
+TODO: Come up with unified naming for media query mixins.

 - Avoid defining a new element inside media query
 - Mobile first media queries?
+TODO: Do research into the above.